goblinfactory/Draki/README.md

 #### 8) Now that you're familiar with the basics it's time to kick this party up a notch!

+Update : **alpha draft convertion to dotnet core does not currently support multiple browsers.
+After the latest port to dotnet core is stable will finish the tests and migration for multibrowser.**
 Run your tests simultaneously in both Firefox and Chrome and IE and record screenshots of any errors along the way:

 ```csharp